Intro to agmatine sulfate:

-The ingredient Agmatine sulfate gets thrown around in the supplement industry like it’s some kind of hardcore pump monster… It is and it isn’t.
-Despite being a common trace metabolite of l-arginine [naturally occurring from fermentation], nitric oxide is only a small part of Agmatine Sulfate’s effects on the body.
+The ingredient agmatine sulfate gets thrown around in the supplement industry like it’s some kind of hardcore pump monster… It is and it isn’t.
+Despite being a common trace metabolite of l-arginine, nitric oxide is only one of agmatine sulfate’s effects on the body.

-Specifically: Agmatine Sulfate can increase the strength of nerve impulses, improve mental acuity and cognition, and well as a few other tricks up its metabolic sleeve.
+Agmatine sulfates other method of action that is science-backed has to do with its effects on your nerves.
+Specifically, agmatine sulfate can increase the strength of nerve impulses, improve mental acuity and cognition, and well as a few other tricks up its metabolic sleeve.

 Quick Agmatine Sulfate Review: If your current pre workout supplement contains Agmatine sulfate, great!
 It’s an effective way to increase focus, the mind muscle connection, as well as some pumps.
 Though while it is useful, it isn’t spectacular… so if your product is making a bigger-than-life deal about containing it, be skeptical of the brand, their knowledge, and overall ethics.